Skip to main content

 For most patients, greens powders are not worth the money.
 The cost per scoop is high, the dose of each ingredient is low, and the same goal can be hit more cheaply with a few targeted supplements plus a couple of cups of real greens per day.

 Some patients feel less bloated on greens powders, often because of added prebiotic fibers, digestive enzymes, or simple hydration.
-Others feel more bloated because of the same prebiotic fibers, especially if they have IBS or SIBO (small intestinal bacterial overgrowth).
+Others feel more bloated because of the same prebiotic fibers, particularly if they have IBS or SIBO (small intestinal bacterial overgrowth).
 It depends on your gut.

 Many greens powders are not safe in pregnancy.
 They often contain ashwagandha, vitex, and other herbs not studied for pregnancy.
 Heavy metal exposure also matters more during pregnancy.
 Stick to a USP-verified prenatal and confirm any greens powder with your OB before continuing.